Childhood Skin Problems

 There are a number of skin conditions seen in young children, including cradle cap, roseola, and Fifth disease.

 Cradle cap (also called infantile seborrheic dermatitis) is a rash that begins as scaling and redness on a baby's scalp.
-This condition is a noninfectious skin condition and is a form of eczema.
+This is not an infectious or contagious skin condition.
 Seborrheic dermatitis is common in infants, usually beginning in the first weeks of life and slowly disappearing over a period of weeks or months.
 The condition rarely is uncomfortable or itchy.

 What Causes Cradle Cap?